ganeshkbhat/issyntax/README.md

 # issyntax
 check if a item is a syntax in the javascript environment using issyntax using the isKeyword function.
 Checks for most inbuilt functions and lexical grammer keywords in javascript environment

+Demos can be found in the folder [demos](https://github.com/ganeshkbhat/issyntax/tree/main/demos)

 #### USAGE: isKeyword